hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 * Both variables `self.name` and `self.age` have `self`， any variable with `self` at the front can be used inside the `class` or get access these variables by instance (data stored in `name` and `age`)
 * `self.name = name` get element from the parameter `name` and stored in the variable called `name`
 * So `name` variable will be associated with the current instance.
-* `self.age` is doing the same thing, anything using this method to store data, the data will also be called as property
+* `self.age` is doing the same thing, anything using this method to store data, the data will also be called as attribute

 #### Understanding the Method
 * Class `Dog` also defined other two methods (functions), `sit()` and `roll_over`